SteveLauC/Notes/database/CMU15-445-2022-fall/Lecture14_Query_Planning_and_Optimization.md

 2. Some heuristic rules

-   1. Split conjunctive rules
-   2. Predicate pushdown
+   1. Predicate pushdown
-   3. Projection pushdown
+   2. Projection pushdown
-   4. Replace cartesian product with join
+   3. Replace cartesian product with join
-   5. Reorder predicates so that the DBMS applies the most selective one first
+   4. Reorder predicates so that the DBMS applies the most selective one first
-   6. de-correlate correlated sub-queries
+   5. de-correlate correlated sub-queries
-   7. Expression rewriting
-   8. Elide predicates that won't change the query result
+   6. Elide predicates that won't change the query result

       For instance, query `SELECT * FROM t WHERE 1 = 0` will return nothing because of predicate `1 = 0`, Postgres uses [One-time filter][link] to return